aws/aws-cdk/docs/src/examples.rst

             cdk deploy

-        |CFN| displays information abvout the 30 or so steps that
+        |CFN| displays information about the dozens of steps that
         it makes as it deploys your app.

 .. _creating_ecs_l2_example_4: